 SPLENDID SLEEPERS; MATTRESS MAKERS ARE ROLLING OUT NEW PRODUCTS WITH A PREMIUM ON COMFORT

-Mention decadence to Jim Ross, director of marketing for Stearns & Foster, and the company's Golden Elegance line comes to mind.
+When reminding about the corruption of Jim Ross, director of marketing for Stearns & Foster and the company's Golden Elegance line, you may think about something.
 And it's all due to the ingredients: bridal-white Belgian damask ticking, and DuPont Comforel filling that is finer than silk, warm as down and won't bunch or flatten.
 "Stearns & Foster's Golden Elegance bed offers the ultimate sleeping experience," he said.

-The first thing Kingsdown's Tom McLean thinks of is the Body Systems Adjustable Bed line that will be introduced at the April market in High Point.
-Ohio Mattress’ new role
+The first thing Kingsdown's Tom McLean thinks about is the Body Systems Adjustable Bed line that will be introduced at the April market in High Point with Ohio Mattress’ new role

 This line combines features of Kingsdown's DormoDiagnostics computerized 18-point measurement system, the Yours Truly bed line and a newly designed electric adjustable bed system that Kingsdown has been working on for more than a year.

 "Wouldn't you love to sleep naturally in the most desired position, a slight fetal position, taking all the pressure off of the back with the knees curled and those warm, cozy positions that we get into -- in the back-lying position?" asked McLean, Kingsdown's senior vice president of marketing.
-"We'll be able to take all the science that we've spent the last 12 years developing for a flat bed and apply it to an adjustable bed."
+"We'll be able to take all the science that we've spent the last 12 years developing for a flat bed and apply it to an adjustable bed and queen size futon mattress."

 "That is the visual message we convey.
 We achieve that visual effect by using our Caress Ultra-Loft fibers at the top layers of the quilting.
 They are very conforming; they react to an individual's body shape and weight to conform around that and they are anti-microbial-treated so they are allergy-resistant."

-The secret ingredients to this dish are a patented boxspring unit similar to the support system used in Flexsteel's sofas, and a mattress made with egg-crate foam, viscoelastic foam, exotic-fiber-and-wool insulating layers and other slumber-producing materials.
+The secret ingredients to this dish are a patented box spring unit similar to the support system used in Flexsteel's sofas, and a queen size futon mattress made with egg-crate foam, viscoelastic foam, exotic-fiber-and-wool insulating layers and other slumber-producing materials.
 "It's all synchronized to work together," Favia said.

 Natura World Inc., a producer of latex foam bedding systems, blends various components into a Sleep Envelope, or sandwich, for those looking to be indulged.
 A person snuggles between two unbleached cotton sheets with a wool comforter on top and a mattress pad of wool with a latex layer beneath supported by flexible wood slats.
 The wool wicks moisture away, regulating temperature and reducing tossing-and-turning by 50 percent.
-The system runs about $2,500 in queen.
+The system runs about $2,500 in queen size futon mattress.

 "It's almost like creating a personalized sleep zone, wrapping your body in luxury," said Wendy Bairos, director of communications for Natura.